SuomiKP31/JUCE_VST3_Mixer/README.md

 Manually build a VST3 file here, and find it in Builds/VS2022/Release/VST3.

 Then, in your plugin host, press Ctrl+P to get a list of VST plugins.
 Here, you click options->scan for new VST3 plugins, and add the aforementioned folder.
-**If you get the release package, do this for whereever you put the extracted files.**
+**If you get the release package, just add the extracted folder to the path here as it contains both VST3 plugins we use here.**

 ![image](https://github.com/SuomiKP31/JUCE_VST3_Mixer/assets/50021290/3a6f10d1-cd7c-4d56-b443-3dff885b20e2)